bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] **Active Goals - Mar 9 Sprint - More Content**
 	- [ ] **More Coins**
 		- [ ] Add Coins and their Powers
-			- [x] Nike - Victory Above All - Consecrate a coin.
-For the rest of the round, that coin will always land on heads.
-At the end of the round, destroy it (doom it).
-				- [x] Implement doom.
-			- [ ] Triptolemus - Sow the Earth - Bury one of your coins for 3 payoffs.
-When it returns, gain souls and heal.
-			- [ ] Antigone - Bury Thy Brother - Bury one of your coins for 1 payoff.
-Turn a random tails coin to heads.
-				- [x] Add Bury.
-Bury needs to change the graphic.
-				- [x] Bury graphic should show a number of turns remaining.
-				- [x] monsters can't target buried (check can_target)
-				- [x] player can't target buried (check can_target)
-				- [x] charon can't target buried (check can_target)
-				- [x] add as filter to coin row
-				- [x] Additionally, bury tooltip should specify how many turns remain.
 			- [ ] Prometheus - The First Flame - Light a fire.
 All coins land on heads +0.5% more often for each fire lit this game (max +25%).
 				- [ ] Implement fire.
 			- [ ] Erysichthon - Faustian Hunger - Infinite uses.
 Turn a coin, then lose 1 life and permanently increase this amount by 1.
 When upgraded, the life loss is reset to 1.